rodolfo-terriquez/images-to-notes/README.md

-# Obsidian Images to notes Plugin
+# Image to notes Plugin

 Use AI to transcribe photos of handwritten or printed notes into Markdown, creates a new note for each image, then adds the image to the bottom of the Note.